librarivm/librarium/docs/Journals/Journal.01.md

 * Added auth middleware to libraries routes
 * Added validation functional test to `libraries.store`
 * Added `libraries.update` feature and its functional tests
+* Added `libraries.archive` feature and its functional tests

 **TO DO**:

-* Start developing tests for `libraries.update`
-* validating slug uniqueness for `librarues.{store,update}`
+* Add `libraries.delete` feature and its functional tests
+* Fix ts type issues
 * Integrate RBAC and Authorizations (roles, permissions)
 * Create README.md
 * Setup initial `librarivm/ui` repository.
+  * Decided to have the front-end to a separate repository.
+  * They'd just be deployed and set up from one installer.

+## Jul, 8 2024

+**DONE**:

+* Added validating of slug uniqueness for `librarues.{store,update}`

+**TO DO**:

+* Add `libraries.delete` feature and its functional tests
+* Fix ts type issues
+* Integrate RBAC and Authorizations (roles, permissions)
+* Create README.md
+* Setup initial `librarivm/ui` repository.
-Decided to have the front-end to a separate repository.
+  * Decided to have the front-end to a separate repository.
   * They'd just be deployed and set up from one installer.